SoC Optimization

 Qualcomm doesn’t have an established Phone brand like Apple.

 Yes, Qualcomm made a phone last year called Snapdragon for insiders and ASUS helped them manufacture it.
 But no, it doesn’t count as much.
+Qualcomm does not have a phone brand or software.

-This would make it hard for them to control the optimization process for their SoCs, the way Apple does.
+This would make it hard for them to control the optimization process for their SoCs, the way Apple or Google Goes.
+So what did they do?

-This is why GCam, modded apps, custom ROMs etc work seamlessly on Snapdragon SoCs more than any other SoC brand on the Android ecosystem.
+Qualcomm also gives them tools to help them optimize these SoCs very well.
+This is why GCam, modded apps, custom ROMs, etc work seamlessly on Snapdragon SoCs more than any other SoC brand in the Android ecosystem.

 SoC Optimization showing NBA 2k running on phone A but not on phone B

+These two screenshots are taken from two phones made by the same company.
 On the left is the Redmi Note 9 Pro which supports NBA 2K.
 On the right is the Redmi Note 10S which does not support the game.

+Why does the older phone support the game and the newer one doesn’t?
+You must have guessed the answer already.
+Optimization.
 The game is optimized for the Qualcomm Snapdragon 720G on the Redmi Note 9 Pro.
 The same cannot be said for the MediaTek Helio G95 on the Redmi Note 10S.

 In conclusion…

-Exynos from Samsung tends to be mixed bag when it comes to optimization.
+Exynos from Samsung tends to be a mixed bag when it comes to optimization.
 It is the more you look, the less you see.

 The jury is still out on the Google Tensor.
 MediaTek and Unisoc are dead last when it comes to optimization.